RubenTipparach/rubens-psx-engine/rubens-psx-engine/Content/Data/Lounge/INTERROGATION_SYSTEM.md

   - Must select YES to confirm or NO to cancel
 - **Stress Impact**: None (ends session)
 - **Result**:
-  - **If Stress < 70%**:
   - Suspect provides parting comments
-    - May hint at future questioning
   - Leaves cooperatively
   - Can be interrogated again later
-  - **If Stress >= 70%**:
-    - Suspect refuses to say anything
-    - Leaves angrily
-    - May require cooldown before re-interrogation
+  - **Note**: Stress level doesn't affect dismissal behavior (only 100% stress causes self-dismissal)
 - **Strategy**: Use when you've gathered enough information or need to regroup
 - **Note**: Wide button at bottom of screen to separate it from main interrogation actions